 A footnote in the writings of the Jewish historian Flavius Josephus (Antiquities of the Jews, Book 1, Chapter 2) states that there existed an old tradition that declared Adam had thirty-three (33) sons and twenty-one (21) daughters!

 Adam and Eve's creation was perfect in every way.
 Their children would also be born physically and genetically perfect.
 For a time after humans were created men could (and had to) marry one of their sisters.

 One might wonder why these weaknesses set in.
 It is obvious Cain did not care about God's law, else he would not have murdered his brother (Genesis 4:8; Exodus 20:13).
-If he disobeyed God in this matter, he likely disobeyed God in matters of diet (Leviticus 11; Deuteronomy 14), and ate whatever pleased him.
+If he disobeyed God in this matter, Cain likely disobeyed him in matters of diet (Leviticus 11, Deuteronomy 14), and ate whatever pleased him.

-Certain animals simply are NOT FIT for human food and because of the nature of their flesh slowly, but certainly, break down the human system bringing on illness.
+Certain animals simply are not fit for human food and because of the nature of their flesh slowly, but certainly, break down the human system bringing on illness.
 Ingestion of the genetic code of such animals would obviously cause mutation of genes in the human body.

 In conclusion, Cain and Abel were allowed to marry any female since it was genetically safe to do so.
 After the flood, when genetic mutations crept in, it was no longer allowed.